-After admission to the Honors Program, the student must complete with a grade of A or A- a specifically designed three credit junior- or senior level independent honors project (A Lcs 497) under the direction of an Honors Committee selected by the chair of the department in consultation with a faculty director chosen by the student.
+After admission into the LACS Honors Program, the student must complete a junior or senior level independent honors project (ALCS 497, “Independent Study” for 3-6 credits) under the direction of the LACS Honors Committee, which is selected by the Chair, in consultation with a Faculty Director, chosen by the student.